 John is well known for his leadership in corporate sustainability.
 He is a passionate activator of the Unilever Sustainable Living Plan, designed to help Unilever deliver its objective of growing the business while reducing its environmental footprint and increasing its positive contribution to society.
 John is Executive Chair of the Board of Canadian Stewardship Services Alliance, Inc. and is a director of Evergreen.
 In addition, John is co-chair of the Partners in Project Green steering committee, a major environmental initiative of the Toronto Region Conservation Authority.
 He is also director and past Chair of Stewardship Ontario.
 In 2012 John has been recognized for his leadership in corporate sustainability by being named by Clean 50 as one of Canada’s top sustainability leaders.
-Earlier this year, John was appointed as a member of the Ontario Government’s Climate Action Group.
-This group will advise the Ontario Minister of the Environment on effective climate change actions that will help Ontario meet its greenhouse gas reduction goals and transition to a prosperous, low-carbon economy.
+John was appointed as a member of the Ontario Government’s Climate Action Group, which advises the Ontario Minister of the Environment on effective climate change actions that will help Ontario meet its greenhouse gas reduction goals and transition to a prosperous, low-carbon economy.

 John also works closely with industry groups and other organizations.
 He is Chair of the board of Canadian Cosmetic, Toiletry and Fragrance Association Foundation and is director and past Chair of the Canadian Cosmetic, Toiletry and Fragrance Association.